fhidalgoGC/test-components-system/replit.md

 This project is a frontend-only React component library built with React, TypeScript, and Vite.
 Its primary purpose is to provide a comprehensive UI component library, featuring custom components built on shadcn/ui, a complete theming system, internationalization support, and a responsive design.
 This is a standalone frontend library with no backend dependencies, designed for integration into other frontend applications.

+## Component Generator

+The project includes an automated component generator (`npm run new-component`) that creates complete component structures with i18n support.
+All generated components follow the same pattern as TagSelector, with automatic language reactivity and translation merging.

 # User Preferences

 Preferred communication style: Simple, everyday language.